 Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

-Shadow Puppetry and Puppet Show are two ancient performing arts in China, formed in the Han Dynasty (202 BC — 220 AD) and popularized as an important entertainment means since then.
+Shadow Puppetry and Puppet Show are two ancient performing art in China, formed in the Han Dynasty (202 BC — 220 AD) and popularized as prevalent entertainment means since then.

-Different types of delicate puppets, accompanied by rich music, fascinating singing and dialogues, and masterful use of light and stage settings, tell great stories across time and space.
+Different delicate puppets, accompanied by rich music, fascinating singing and dialogues, and masterful use of light and stage settings, tell great stories across time and space.

 Definition and Difference Between Shadow Puppetry and Puppet Show

-The most important difference between Shadow Puppetry and Puppet Show is the performing puppets.
+The most important difference between these two folk art performances is the performing puppets.

 Shadow Puppetry, also called Shadow Play or Piying Xi, is the art of light and silhouette.

 Shadow Puppet is the main performing puppet, which is made of paper or leather, with exquisite carving and coloring crafts.

 Meanwhile, there is a system to show those figures' characteristics and genders, and occupations, based on the shapes and colors of their faces, noses, eyes, and clothes.

 A traditional shadow puppet has 24 moving joints, which make sure it can do all kinds of difficult movements.